 - Bepress Digital Commons – a vendor system owned by Elsevier, the ORCID API is not included in the platform, so it is currently not possible to collect authenticated ORCID iDs in Bepress.
 Bepress customers are encouraged to voice support for ORCID API integration in Bepress by contacting them using our email template.

-- DSpace – an open source community system, authenticated ORCID iD collection is not included in the core DSpace software yet – ORCID authentication is on the DSpace roadmap, but there is currently not a definitive timeline for the development.
-Because the development of DSpace is prioritized by the DSpace Community, it is essential that DSpace users vocalize support for prioritization of ORCID authentication for future versions of DSpace.
+- DSpace – an open source community software system, authenticated ORCID iD collection depends on what version of DSpace is being used.
+DSpace version 7.3 and higher is a certified ORCID service provider, meaning that full ORCID member API functionality (ORCID iD authentication, reading data from ORCID records, and writing data to ORCID records) is built in and can be turned on using 1 ORCID member API key (see written documentation and video recording).
 While DSpace 6.x supports an author name look-up via the ORCID Public API, which obtains ORCID iDs through the unauthenticated approach of searching for author names in the ORCID registry, there is room for error (accidentally assigning the wrong ORCID iD to the wrong person), so this approach does not meet best practices.
-However, DSpace does offer a CSV upload workflow, which provides a work-around where authenticated ORCID iDs obtained from a different ORCID API system integration can be imported for display next to author names (see example from Duke University below).
+However, DSpace 6.x does offer a CSV upload workflow, which provides a work-around where authenticated ORCID iDs obtained from a different ORCID API system integration can be imported for display next to author names (see example from Duke University below).

 - Figshare – a vendor system owned by Digital Science, Figshare does not currently support collection of authenticated ORCID iDs.
 Rather, individuals can manually enter their unauthenticated ORCID iD to display with their Figshare user profile.
 However, plans are in place to implement ORCID authentication as well as the ability to import works information from ORCID to Figshare.
 On a side note, Figshare is set up to generate Datacite DOIs for each item submitted, with ORCID iDs included in the DOI metadata so that works can be automatically written to ORCID records via the Datacite Search & Link Wizard.
 See the Figshare blog and documentation for details.